-SP IP CCS principles, operational concept, functional architecture and requirements for specific railway areas like shunting yards, shunting zones in stations, depots, terminals and connected industry areas set interfaces for & CTC, and autor FA1.
-Data set a Integration with management and interfaces for the th yard and station g rules for terminals ional rules for
+- CCS principles, operational concept, functional architecture and requirements for specific railway areas like shunting yards, shunting zones in stations, depots, terminals and connected industry areas - FA1.
+System requirements and data set interfaces for the connection TMS & CTC, and automated yards - FA1.
+Data set and interfaces for the Integration with yard and station management - FA2 Engineering rules for terminals - FA2 Operational rules for movements in terminals